Thoughts

 Combating online harassment

-Came across with this piece relevant to our discussion on online harassment today: http://mybroadband.co.za/news/internet/116590-online-harassment-is-a-serious-problem.html Based on this article, it seems that government intervention may not be a good solution to this problem.
-The author states that many states (in the US) already have laws that apply to some forms of online harassment, however enforcement is […]
+Came across with this piece relevant to our discussion on online harassment today: http://mybroadband.co.za/news/internet/116590-online-harassment-is-a-serious-problem.html Based on this article, it seems that government intervention may not be a good solution to […]

 Online harassment and “digital rape”